Frequently Asked Questions about the COVID-19 Vaccination: Updated November 2021

 Yes.
 Immunocompromised people, people with cancer and people with HIV can all receive the vaccine.

 There has been a lot of work looking into the vaccine for patients with cancer or an impaired immune system.
 The vaccine remains safe for these patients.
-However, the response to the vaccine may not be as strong as for other people.
+In fact, because of their suppressed immune systems, it is even more important for them to be vaccinated.
+The response to the vaccine, however, may not be as strong as for other people.

 People with suppressed immune systems are at risk of more severe COVID‐19 disease if they catch it.
 For these reasons it is very important that people close to those with cancer or impaired immune systems are vaccinated, and that we have good community rates of vaccination.

-We suggest people on strong immunosuppressive treatment or treatment for cancer discuss the timing of the vaccine with their doctor.
+We suggest people on pulses of immunosuppression/chemotherapy discuss the timing of the vaccine with their doctor.
 It may be possible to time the vaccination correctly with rounds of treatment to allow the best immune response to the vaccine.